booth-algo/RISC-V-T24/docs/kevin.md

     - instrmem.sv AND controlunit.sv -- changed to blocking
     - alu.sv -- default assignment for EQ to avoid latch inference
   - Note: potentially need to fix signextend.sv module
+- 29/11
+  - Added the machine code for lab4
+  - Running the testbench to check for errors in code
+  - Renaming files to follow underscore convention
+  - instr_mem.sv
+    - Note byte addressing method, setting data_width to 8 bits